-Collect of the Day A Prayer for Peace Benedicamus Benediction
+Collect of the Day

+Prayers based on the text

+The Collect for Peace

+Benedicamus

+Benediction

 Catechesis on St. Luke 8:4-15

 And when a great multitude had gathered, and they had come to Him from every city, He spoke by a parable: 5 "A sower went out to sow his seed.
 And as he sowed, some fell by the wayside; and it was trampled down, and the birds of the air devoured it.
 6Some fell on rock; and as soon as it sprang up, it withered away because it lacked moisture.
 7 And some fell among thorns, and the thorns sprang up with it and choked it.
 8 But others fell on good ground, sprang up, and yielded a crop a hundredfold."